Does wholesaling make you feel stupid at times? If you answered yes to this question, you’re not alone.

 There are many forms of marketing.
-You will need to be specific on who you will target and how you will target them.
+You will need to be specific about who you will target and how you will target them.
 I will not go into depth here because marketing is a blog post in itself.
-However, I will inform you that whichever form you use, consistency is the key.
+However, I will inform you that whichever method you use, consistency is the key.

-Here are some marketing tools:
+Here are some potential marketing tools:

 3. What resources do I need?

 This is a very valid question.
 Besides money, the most important resource will be cooperative relationships that help you progress.
 You will look completely incompetent if you’re trying to do a deal and you don’t have these resources and relations at least initiated.

 Here are just a few people to work toward incorporating into your circle: real estate agent, buyers, title agent, attorney, and wholesalers.
 Also, work on your conversational skills and have a positive attitude.

 You will not know everything, and each deal can present different challenges.
 Having solid resources and relationships will help you a lot.

 I’ve needed attorneys on some deals, and I’ve needed title agents on all deals.
 Real estate agents are very useful, as well as other wholesalers to bounce questions off of.

 I am very appreciative of my resources and relationships and work very hard not to damage or neglect them.